wangonya/wangonya.com/content/blog/cli-crud-with-firebase.md

 This is where the api endpoint url will be stored.
-Firebase [provides a REST API](https://firebase.google.com/docs/reference/rest/database) for the database so that\'s what we\'ll use.
+Firebase [provides a REST API](https://firebase.google.com/docs/reference/rest/database) for the database so that's what we'll use.
 If you already followed the steps and created the database, just grab the link provided at the top of the database and set it in your `.env` file.